HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 kotlin -cp LGP.jar:argparser.jar:xenocom.jar:.
 Main configuration.json dataset.csv 3
 ```

 The arguments used: the configuration file, the dataset file and the time window size.
-The number of features stated in the configuration file is 4, which is the 3 previous blood sugar levels plus the given time.
+The number of features stated in the configuration file as featuresBeingCategorical is 4, which is the 3 previous blood sugar levels plus the given time.
 Please make sure the number of features is greater than the time window size by 1 when you experiment with different time window sizes.

 ## Analysis

 Let's go through the program files to see how it performs LGP.

 ### Main.kt

+There are 7 arguments in total, 5 of which are optional as they have default values.
+The user has to specify the configuration file and the dataset file.
+The program by default uses a window size of 3, SteadyState as the evolutionary algorithm and, if IslandMigration is used, an island number of 4, a migration interval of 10 generations and a migration size of 10 individuals.

 ```
 class Arguments(parser: ArgParser) {